-Using a prioritised inspection program, valves and pits in the LinkWater trunk main network will be inspected and minor repairs completed on a regular basis.
-There are almost 4,000 valves with diameters up to 1800 mm across the network.
+The project involves using a structured prioritised inspection program, under which valves and pits in the LinkWater trunk main network will be inspected and repairs completed on a regular basis.
+There are almost 4,000 valves with diameters up to 1,800 mm across the network.
 In addition, leakage detection will be required on a small number of mains, as nominated and prioritised by Operational Services - Service Delivery.
 Tasks to be undertaken as part of the valve inspection program include: